PolarBears-studio/player-controller/docs/tutorials.md

 ![](images/getting-started_editable-children.png)

-A list of all of Player's children will appear in yellow to indicate edits to these node parameters will only take effect in the scene they are present in, and should you untick **Editable Children** those edits will be lost.
+A list of all of Player's children will appear in yellow to indicate edits to these node parameters will only take effect and be saved in the current scene they are present in, and should you untick **Editable Children** those edits will be lost.

 ![](images/getting-started_showing-editable-children.png)

-Proceed to the next section for a more permanent method modifying the PlayerController scene for your needs.